bdnelson/splat/README.md

 a 200 or 500 as the status code.
 This gives me the chance to see what the legacy system is creating in the messages it sends.

-URLs provided:
+*URLs provided:*
   * /splat.:format - return 200
   * /bang.:format - return 500

+# Disclaimer
+This is just a testing tool - and a very simple one at that.
+Not for production use.
+Use at your own risk.